zarf-dev/proposals/0051-v1beta1-schema/README.md

 }
 ```

 CLI flags will take precedence over StateValues.
 Credential fields will be allowed so long as it is either a first time service install or they match what is in the cluster, mirroring the existing logic.
+See the [values cluster state](https://docs.zarf.dev/ref/package-values/#cluster-state-state) documentation for a list of state fields that can be targeted.

 ### ZarfInitConfig will be Removed